 - Culligan, its directors, Clayton, Dubilier & Rice and its Fund VI in a putative shareholder derivative action in New York Supreme Court, alleging claims for illegal dividends and breach of fiduciary duty.

 - A major pharmaceutical company in litigation alleging material breaches and unilateral termination of a commercial supply agreement for the development and manufacture of a vaccine.

 - Syncora Holdings as insurer of power revenue bonds issued by PREPA, Puerto Rico’s troubled electric utility, including in connection with PREPA’s forbearance agreement with more than 60% of the holders of its $8.3 billion of outstanding bonds.

-- JC Flowers in an adversary proceeding in the MF Global bankruptcy regarding dividends paid in connection with its preferred stock.
+- JC Flowers in litigation brought by the MF Global bankruptcy trustee seeking to recover dividends paid in connection with preferred stock.

 - Notz, Stucki et Cie, its directors, and related entities, in litigation related to substantial investments with Bernard L. Madoff Investment Securities, in obtaining dismissal of investor class action litigation purporting to assert claims for fraud and breach of common law duties relating to one of the firm's managed funds, and in adversary proceedings brought by the Trustee of the BLMIS estate in the bankruptcy proceeding.

 - Lazard in the development and defense of its valuation opinions in numerous recent chapter 11 cases.

 - Dennis Kozlowski, the former Chairman and Chief Executive Officer of Tyco International, in connection with a variety of securities, ERISA, individual, class and shareholder derivative actions consolidated in the District of New Hampshire, and in litigation with Tyco regarding the termination of his employment.